CoderYihaoWang/projects/README.md

 - **[Div](https://github.com/CoderYihaoWang/div)** Div is a turing-complete functional programming language.
 It allows you write programs directly using HTML tags.
 The interpreter, which is just an inserted `<script>` link, will parse all the tags on the page, and treat them as language structures, and finally evaluate them to values.

 - **[WA2](https://github.com/CoderYihaoWang/wa2)** WA2 is a command-line tool that helps you learn about AWS services.
-It was built with Node.js.
+It was built with Node.js and published to npm.

 - **[KeyPoint](https://github.com/CoderYihaoWang/keypoint)** This was the group final project for my Post-Graduate Certificate in IT program.
 It is blog website built with Java (JSP), MariaDB, JavaScript and Bootstrap.